brunoherbelin/vimix/docs/index.md

 ## Control vimix with OSC

-You can control remotely vimix with [OSC](https://en.wikipedia.org/wiki/Open_Sound_Control), using [TouchOSC Mk1](https://github.com/brunoherbelin/vimix/wiki/TouchOSC-companion) or using the [vimix OSC API](https://github.com/brunoherbelin/vimix/wiki/Open-Sound-Control-API) from your other OSC applications.
+You can control remotely vimix with [OSC](https://en.wikipedia.org/wiki/Open_Sound_Control), using [TouchOSC Mk1](https://github.com/brunoherbelin/vimix/wiki/TouchOSC-companion) or using the [vimix OSC API](https://github.com/brunoherbelin/vimix/wiki/Open-Sound-Control-API) from your OSC applications.

 ## About